V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

     Repetier\PrusaSlicer based slicers have been tested to work as expected.

 ## Flat Parts

 #### Strut Plates

-You can assemble the machine using the printed temp strut plates and use the machine to cut its own strut plates.
+You can assemble the machine using the printed temp strut plates and then use the machine to cut its own strut plates.
 You will need a rigid material 6.35mm (1/4") or thinner.
 MDF or hardboard is a great easy to find option, plastics or metals are a premium option.
 Jamie, Vector76, made this easy to use site so you can have any size plates you can dream of.
 His site has all sorts of other helpful things linked on other Docs pages.

 [Vector76 Strut Generator](https://vector76.github.io/Web_OpenSCAD_Customizer/strut_plate.html){:target="_blank"}.

-The strut length comes from the calculator, but it will cut slightly smaller (0.5mm) by design.
+The strut length comes from the calculator, but it will cut slightly smaller (0.5mm) by design.The Wings are refering to the parts that make the plate nearly touch the rails to fill in the gaps.

 ![!LR4 strut plate Picture](../img/lr4/strut.png){: loading=lazy width="600"}